scottzijiezhang/m6A-seq_analysis_workflow/README.md

 ### Plot Meta Gene of the peak you called.
 Here I use R package [Guitar]() to plot the meta gene distribution of peaks.
 Guitar normalized the density of peaks on each feature (5UTR, CDS, 3UTR) by the length of the feature, which correlates to the expected occurence of peak by chance.
-To get start, we need to have the peak in bed12 format read into R. In previous peak calling step, if you used m6Amonster to call joint peak:
+To get start, we need to have the peak in bed12 format read into R. In previous peak calling step, if you used MeRIPtools to call joint peak:
 ```
-Joint_peak <- reportJointPeak(monster, threads = 6)
+Joint_peak <- reportJointPeak(TestRun, threads = 6)
 ```
 You already have your peak in variable `Joint_peak`.
 You can proceed to next step
 ```